February 13, 2015

 Geology Field Camp Information

-About 2/3 of the geology field camp will be run out of our field station in Ruth, about 10 miles west of Ely, Nevada.
+About 4 of the 6 weeks of the course will be run out of our field station in Ruth, about 5 miles west of Ely, Nevada.
 Accommodations are rustic dorm-style, with a lounge, lecture room, kitchen, and showers.
 Laundromat facilities and a post office are nearby.
-During the remaining portions of the geology field camp, we will set up a mobile camp in various picturesque locations in western Nevada, near our study areas.
+During the final third of the course, we will stay in lodging in the town of Sutcliffe in western Nevada, on Pyramid Lake.
 Most field camp meals will be planned and prepared by a field camp manager, and students will help with cooking and cleanup.
 All food and camping expenses are covered in the course fees.

 In mountainous areas of Nevada and Utah, you can count on cool evenings and warm to hot days in May and June.
 We will be working mainly at elevations between 5,000 and 8,000 feet, so sunscreen and a hat are essential.
 Most days are clear, but we have had light snows in June.
 Spring rains, including afternoon thunderstorms, are possible too, so raingear is essential.

-Plan to arrive in Reno on May 20 (or earlier), so as to avoid any problems caused by flight delays.
-After an initial orientation session, we will drive to Ruth, Nevada.
-Our first night (May 21) will be at the field station.
-Field work will commence on May 22 and will continue through June 24.
-The group will return to Reno by noon of June 24.
-Airline departures from Reno should be scheduled for the evening of June 24 or later in case of delays in returning from the last field area.
+Plan to arrive in Reno on May 19, so as to avoid any problems caused by flight delays.
+After an initial orientation session, we will drive to our field station in Ruth, Nevada.
+Our first night will be spent at the field station.
+Field work will commence on May 21 and will continue through June 27.
+The group will return to Reno by noon of June 27.
+Airline departures from Reno should be scheduled for no earlier than 2:00 PM on June 27.

 Sean Long, Geology Field Camp Director